cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

       - "5432:5432"
 ```

-When you do this, you need to be patient (30-60 seconds) for the database to start up before the web
+You can run this with `docker-compose up --detach`.
+When you do this, you need to be patient (1-5
+minutes) for the database to start up before making requests from the web application.
+If you didn't
-application will be able to do anything, since it will give this error message if it's not done
-restarting:
+detach when running docker-compose, postgres will actually log when it's ready.
+If you try making
+a request before it's done starting, you'll probably get an error message that looks like this:

 ```python-traceback
 Traceback (most recent call last):